Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 View from Mount Kosciuszko

-From Mount Kosciuszko, the hike is mostly downhill along Summit Walk to Charlotte Pass.
-From Mount Kosciuszko, we hiked back to the intersection and then walked another 680 m to the Rawson Pass.
-Rawson Pass is an intersection of Summit Walk from Charlotte Pass and a metal walkway from Thredbo.
-There is a toilet, which is the highest public toilet in Australia, and a mountain bike parking stand.
+From Mount Kosciuszko, it’s an easy, scenic descent toward Charlotte Pass along the Summit Walk.
+We retraced our steps to the intersection, then continued another 680 m to Rawson Pass.
+Rawson Pass is the junction where the Summit Walk from Charlotte Pass meets the metal walkway from Thredbo.
+There is a toilet here, which is the highest public toilet in Australia, along with a mountain bike parking stand.

 Hike Section: Rawson Pass to Charlotte Pass